Export on Demand

 The user either downloads the exported files, or migrates data directly to Office 365.

-Users can also use a dedicated Folder Export function, organising data into Folders prior to exporting.
+Users can also use a dedicated Folder Export function, organising data into Folders prior to exporting, or upload files

 Administrators control all facets of the export - date ranges allowed, types of documents allowed, target export formats, volume of concurrent exports, volume of data, prevention of duplicates etc. This ensures Administrators still manage the data migration, but allow users to execute it.